 Accommodation: Wedgewood Hotel & Spa

-Magnolia Hotel & Spa, a chic boutique hotel in Victoria, boasts numerous great reasons for travelers to consider spending time here.
+Magnolia Hotel & Spa, a chic boutique hotel in downtown Victoria on Vancouver Island, boasts numerous great reasons for travelers to consider spending time here.
 One of the city's leading pampering retreats thanks to Spa Magnolia, it's the perfect place for couples or groups of friends wanting to indulge in some down time.
 Offering seven treatment rooms plus a large, comfy lounge, the spa has a variety of organic beauty and massage treatment options guaranteed to revitalize.

 Address: 623 Courtney Street, Victoria, British Columbia